 New Jersey (CHoNJ) at Newark Beth Israel Medical Center, an RWJBarnabas

-“We always hope that the hole (VSD) may shrink in size on its own,
+“We always hoped that the hole (VSD) may shrink in size on its own,

 but in Laila’s case the hole was too large,” says Dr. Verma.